Freakwill/pyrimidine/paper/paper.md

 \end{equation}
 where the symbol $\{\cdot\}$ signifies either a set, or a sequence to emphasize the order of the elements.
 The notation $S[A]$ mimicks Python syntax, borrowed from the module [typing](https://docs.python.org/3.11/library/typing.html?highlight=typing#module-typing).

 Building upon the concept, we define a population in `pyrimidine` as a container of individuals.
 The introduction of multi-population further extends this notion, representing a container of populations, referred to as "the high-order container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
-It even allows to define containers in higher order, such as a container of multi-populations.

-While an individual can be conceptualized as a container of chromosomes, it will not necessarily be considered an algebraic system.
-Similarly, a chromosome might be viewed as a container of genes.
+An individual is conceptualized as a container of chromosomes, without necessarily being an algebraic system.
+Similarly, a chromosome acts as a container of genes.

 In a population system $s$, the formal representation of the crossover operation between two individuals is denoted as $a \times_s b$, that can be implemented as the command `s.cross(a, b)`.
 Although this system concept aligns with algebraic systems, the current version diverges from this notion, and the operators are directly defined as methods of the elements, such as `a.cross(b)`.